ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-compute.md

 * Storage/node: 1 × 1.92TB U.2 NVMe SSD, 1DWPD

-Total price for a module with four (4) node: **~37,000 USD** excluding taxes.
+Total price for a module with four (4) nodes: **~37,000 USD** excluding taxes.

-As of August 2024, **lead time for compute nodes is approximate three months from order to delivery.** Once the hardware is received, we will schedule time to configure hardware as time allows given priority projects.
+As of August 2024, **lead time for compute nodes is approximately three months from order to delivery.** Once the hardware is received, we will schedule time to configure hardware as time allows given priority projects.
 Unless you are purchasing a four-compute-node module, we will need to wait until we have enough requests to place an order for a whole unit.
 If we have capacity, we may be able to provision some shares in advance of the billing.

 ## Pricing for prioritized Graphics Processing Unit (GPU) processing